src-d/okrs/README.md

 - [ ] Improve the formal process of speaking at a conference
 - [ ] Resolve connectivity problems at the Madrid office

+#### Implement periodic employee happiness surveys

+- [ ] Deliver dashboard with actionable metrics
+- [ ] Map key problems and successes

 #### Improve deployment of ML applications to the local GPU cluster

 - [ ] Create the design document
 - [ ] Specify the requirements: programs and services needed in the GPU cluster